rstinejr/CSharpWebSocks/README.md

 * GET / : display info about the provided service and supported URIs.
 * POST /upload : Request initiation of an upload.
 The client posts the name of the upload; the server responds with an upload ID.
-* <Web Socket> : Send a byte stream; let TCP take care of segmenting and reassemby.
+* <Web Socket> /upload/<upload ID> : Send a byte stream; let TCP take care of segmenting and reassemby.
+The target upload is identified by the uploadId in the URL.

 # Bonus